NOAA-EMC/bufr-query/docs/software_architecture.rst

 that give access to the underlying data structures in the BUFR file.

-The core idea of the Query component is to give access to specific data fields via user provided query strings :ref:`BUFR Query Path`.
+The core idea of the Query component is to give access to specific data fields via user provided query strings :ref:`Query Path`.
 NCEPLIB-bufr has no such concept so the Query component does all that work (hence the need for the intrusive access into the NCEPLIB-bufr data structures).
 The process of taking a user provided query string and turning it into a Query is shown in the following sequence diagram: